sharkrf/srf-ip-conn-srv/README.md

-# SharkRF IP Connector server
+# SharkRF IP Connector Protocol server

 This daemon can be used to create your own private radio network.
 You can connect to this server using the